 fourth great ninja war which, of course, follows the three average

-ninja wars and the seven really kinda shitty ninja wars.
+ninja wars and the seven really kinda shitty ones.

 you’re into story then you’re in luck, for what’s ostensibly a beat

 ’em up has a bloody lot of movie in it.
 You want elongated cutscenes